 Well, I think explaining what a courtroom can and cannot do for their client is important.
 Clearly a courtroom and a judge are not equipped to deal with their client’s emotional needs, and clearly the emotional situation involved in a divorce is the most significant.
-A lot also depends on where a client is emotionally.
+A lot also depends on where a client is at emotionally.
 I always recommend that lawyers help their clients see a therapist, or at least have therapeutic books their clients can read in their offices, or a list of books that will help them move through that emotional journey.
 I also strongly recommend sitting down in a four-way meeting with both lawyers and focusing on the budgets and things that the financial professionals routinely do with their clients – but divorce lawyers don’t necessarily think that way.

 Well, divorce is certainly more prevalent.
 I think the stigma is gone.
 I think if you walked into a room of 50 people, close to 35 will have been divorced at some point.
 This is much different than it was 17 years ago.
-So in that regard, it’s a little easier, because everyone knows somebody who has gone through divorce and can talk with them about it.
+So in that regard, it’s a little easier, because everyone knows somebody who has gone through a divorce and can talk with them about it.
 Also, obviously our economic climate has dramatically changed in the last five to six years.
 There are fewer and fewer assets.
 Most people’s primary asset is their pension and retirement, and lawyers today are still ill-equipped to properly deal with dividing those.

-I find that having worked with many CDFAs and accountants, that it’s a little surprising more lawyers haven’t brought in that group to help them navigate these issues, and to help them see having a pension or a retirement asset can be used in different ways.
+I find that having worked with many CDFAs and accountants, that it’s a little surprising more lawyers haven’t brought in that group to help them navigate these issues and to help them see having a pension or a retirement asset can be used in different ways.